vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 2. Recall @ 100: The number of relevant documents retrieved in the first 100 positions divided by the number of queries.
 3. MRR @ 100: The [mean reciprocal rank metric](https://en.wikipedia.org/wiki/Mean_reciprocal_rank) computed by the considering the first 100 documents returned by each query.

 If we think about an end-to-end application we probably care the most about the `Matched docs` and `MRR @ 100`.
-The smaller the `Matched docs` the faster and cheaper is our application.
+The smaller the `Matched docs` the faster and cheaper our application is.
 The higher the `MRR @ 100` the better we are placing the relevant documents right at the top where we want them.

-However, assuming that we can deploy a multi-phased ranking system with cheaper 1st phase and more elaborate 2nd phase we will also focus here on the relationship between `Matched docs` and `Recall @ 100 and assume that we could come up with a more accurate 2nd phase that correlates well with the 1st phase being experimented.
+However, assuming that we can deploy a multi-phased ranking system with cheaper 1st phase and more elaborate 2nd phase we will also focus here on the relationship between `Matched docs` and `Recall @ 100` and assume that we could come up with a more accurate 2nd phase that correlates well with the 1st phase being experimented.

 ## Baselines